samuelchimmy/base-story-flow/README.md

 ## What is BaseStory?

 BaseStory is a simple, anonymous, on-chain story platform built on the Base network.
 It allows users to share stories, thoughts, and "alphas" without revealing their identity.
-The core of the application is its seamless user experience, where all on-chain interactions—loving, tipping, and posting—happen instantly without the constant interruption of wallet pop-ups.
+The core of the application is its seamless user experience, where all on-chain interactions—loving, tipping, and posting happen instantly without the constant interruption of wallet pop-ups.

 This is made possible by leveraging the power of the **Base Account SDK**.